christinedbaxter/analyticsCapstone/README.md

 - Tableau
 - Python Libraries (Matplotlib, Seaborn, etc.)

----

-## Future Work
+# Future work

-- List any additional analyses or improvements that could be done with more time or resources.

----
+Outline potential future work that can be done to extend the project or improve its functionality.
+This will help others understand the scope of your project and identify areas where they can contribute.

-## GitHub Versioning/Workflow
+# GitHub Versioning/Workflow

 By adhering to the workflow discussed below, the project maintains a high level of code integrity, streamlines collaboration, and enables seamless tracking of project milestones.

-### Branching Strategy
+## Branching Strategy

 1. **Initialization**: Created an initial `develop` branch as the base for development.
 2. **Feature Branches**: For each major stage of the project, a dedicated feature branch was created off of the `develop` branch.

-### Commit and Merge Workflow
+## Commit and Merge Workflow

 1. **Commit Changes**: After the completion of each stage, all changes were committed to the respective feature branch.
 2. **Code Reviews and Merges**: The feature branch was then merged into the `develop` branch post-review.